stitchdata/docs/_saas-integrations/import-api.md

 ## Revoke {{ integration.display_name }} Access Tokens {#revoke-access-token}

-{% include important.html content="We recommend that you generate a new token before revoking the old one.
+{% include important.html type="single-line" content="We recommend that you generate a new token before revoking the old one.
 If you revoke access first, the connection to your data will be interrupted." %}

 1. On the {{ app.page-names.dashboard }} page, click the **{{ integration.display_name }}** integration that needs a new token.
 2. When the {{ app.page-names.int-details }} page displays, click {{ app.buttons.update-int-settings }}.